risingwavelabs/risingwave-docs-legacy/cloud/cluster-export-metrics.md

 | us-central1/gcp | prod-gcp-usce1-mgmt.risingwave.cloud |
 | europe-west3/gcp | prod-gcp-euwe3-mgmt.risingwave.cloud |

-## Step 3: Configure metric exporters
+## Step 3: Configure monitoring systems

-Choose one of the following methods to export metrics data from RisingWave environment to external monitoring systems.
+Choose one of the following methods to configure monitoring systems.

 :::note
 The metrics are formatted according to [Prometheus](https://prometheus.io/docs/concepts/metric_types/) standards.
 If your monitoring collection mode is compatible with the Prometheus format, refer to the Prometheus section below to configure the collection.